SubhanSaadatKhan/King-of-Kombat/README.md

 Press left arrow key ← to move left <br />

 Fun Fact 🤪 <br />
-You can jump up and move forward at the same time
+You can jump up and move forward/backward at the same time

 Rules 🤫 <br />
 Don't get caught by the enemy XD